codemodify/dsa-book-go/factory/readme.md

 # PROBLEM
-- Create an object and make sure it does not get created multiple times.
+- Create a set of objects that implements specific methods but each object nature is different
-- Also, access that object from anywhere.
+- Each object

 - Thoughts:
 	- To create an object is easy.